 - Vijaya Bank

-Interest rate offered for Sukanya Samriddhi Yojana Account
+The interest rate offered for Sukanya Samriddhi Yojana Account (SSY)

 |No:||Financial Year||Interest Rate in percentage|